 Student Teaching prerequisites

 To student teach, you must attend the mandatory student teaching meeting two semesters before you plan to student teach.
-Check your WCU email and/or D2L English Majors Forum site for meeting schedule.
-Please look for details about your student teaching (school assignment policies, expectations, etc.) in your Student Teaching Handbook, obtained from the English B.S.Ed.
-Coordinator (Main Hall 500).
+Check your WCU email and/or D2L English Majors' Forum site for the meeting schedule.
 In addition, you must: